ostrodmit/L2Rec/README.md

 ## Monte-Carlo experiments

 Go to ``l2rec/nips16``.
-The experiments are laucnched via the following three **MATLAB** commands:
+The experiments are launched via the following three **MATLAB** commands:
 ```
 exp_spikes(N,n,k,ifReproduce);
 exp_spikes2d(N,m,k,ifReproduce);
 exp_singleidx(N,m,s,ifReproduce);
 ```
-The names of input parameters coincides with those in the paper:
+The names of input parameters coincide with those in the paper:
 - ``N`` is the number of trials;
 - ``n`` is the number of samples in the 1D case;
 - ``m`` is the grid size in the 2D case;